- August 3, 2018

-The Wolper Law Firm is currently investigating claims against Frederick Halloway, a self-employed Financial Advisor at Halloway & Associates in Easton, Maryland.
+The Wolper Law Firm, P.A. is currently investigating claims against Frederick Halloway, a self-employed Financial Advisor at Halloway & Associates in Easton, Maryland.
 Frederick Halloway has been in the securities industry since the 1970s and previously worked with Royal Alliance Associates.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on April 2, 2018, FINRA commenced a regulatory investigation against Frederick Halloway, “alleging that as the sole registered representative and owner of his member firm, he recommended that customers exchange one deferred variable annuity contract (VA) for another without having a reasonable basis for the recommendations.”
 Specifically, it is alleged that Frederick Halloway induced customers to sell one annuity and purchase another by touting the bonus features that could be earned by the investor by transacting the annuity exchange.
 Frederick Halloway allegedly failed to adequately conduct due diligence to first determine whether the bonus features offered the customer any real benefit.

 A variable annuity is complex hybrid financial and insurance product that offers investors a stream of income, tax deferment and a death benefit.
 The sub-accounts of an annuity are generally invested in mutual funds, the selection of which will dictate the potential performance of the annuity.
 While there are benefits of variable annuities, they are often outweighed by the risks and other features.

 For example, variable annuities may include high annual management fees, surrender charges, lock-up periods, and mortality charges.
 In addition, it is commonly misunderstood that variable annuities offer guaranteed investment returns.
 They do not.
 Many financial advisors fail to disclose that investment returns may be impacted by market conditions.